AlmogBaku/AlmogBaku.github.io/_posts/2015-1-7-The-3-reasons-why-every-entrepreneur-should-open-a-blog.md

 #### 1. No body knows you
 I known for a long time that blog is something that I _**need** to do_.
-But, it actually really seeped into my mind after my friends @LiorKesos and @SagiShrieber convinced me to do that now.
-Sagi just said to me something really powerful:
+But, it actually really seeped into my mind after my friends, @LiorKesos and @SagiShrieber, convinced me to do so right away; Sagi told to me something really powerful:

 > " You can be really talented, and people that knows you probably know that...<br />
 > The thing is- you don't work wish most of them. "